 It is the responsibility of the roadway designer to inform Traffic Engineering of projects being built under traffic where grading operations are adjacent to the existing roadway.
-The Standard Plans (Ref.
-8.1) covers the signing of dropoffs created during surfacing operations.

 6. SURFACING QUANTITY COMPUTATIONS

 The procedure for computing quantities of surfacing material depends on the type of pavement to be placed.
 Cost estimates will be made based on the computed quantities.
 For additional information see Chapter Twelve: Cost Estimating & Funding of this manual.